Welcome to the A+ Scholarship Program.

 If I've lost my A+...is it possible to get it back?

-Regaining A+
+Regaining the A+ Scholarship

-If you lost A+ due to the completion requirement, you must complete enough hours to total 12 credit hours when combined with your prior term.
+If you lost A+ due to the completion requirement, you must complete enough hours to total 12 credit hours when combined with your prior semester.
 (Or to total 6 credit hours if you did not complete 6 credit hours in summer.)

 Examples: